chapmanb/cloudbiolinux/README.md

+CloudBioLinux is a build and deployment system which installs a large selection of Bioinformatics and machine learning libraries on a bare virtual machine (VM) image, freshly installed PC, or in the cloud.
+By default CloudBioLinux includes a large suite of tools and libraries, largely pulled from the package management system provided by the image.
+In addition CloudBioLinux installs packages through other mechanisms, such as native installers and libraries for Perl, R, Python, JAVA and Ruby, as well as installers for special data resources.

+CloudBioLinux is designed for VMs on the desktop, such as [VirtualBox][v2], or cloud providers, such as [Amazon EC2][0], where you start with a bare bones system and bootstrap a running instance.
+CloudBioLinux included software packages are fully customizable, and different flavours of CloudBioLinux can be configured.

-CloudBioLinux is a build and deployment system for virtual machines that can run on local PCs, and in the Cloud.
-CloudLinux is based on the Fabric system, written in Python.
+CloudBioLinux provides a [Fabric build file][3], written in Python.
 There is little need to understand Python, though, as most configuration is done through configuration files.
 Other scripting languages can be added too.

-CloudBioLinux provides a [Fabric build file][3] which installs a large selection of Bioinformatics and machine learning libraries on a bare virtual machine (VM) image, or freshly installed PC.
-CloudBioLinux is designed for VMs on the desktop, such as VirtualBox, or cloud providers, such as Amazon EC2, where you start with a bare bones system and bootstrap a running instance.
-CloudBioLinux included software packages are fully customizable, and different flavours of CloudBioLinux can be configured.
-By default CloudBioLinux includes a large suite of bioinformatics tools and libraries, largely pulled from the package management system provided by the image.
-In addition CloudBioLinux installs packages through other mechanisms, such as native installers and libraries for Perl, R, Python, JAVA and Ruby, as well as installers for special data resources.
 Package selection is through YAML files in the ./config directory.

 # Using an instance